NOAA-OWP/ngen/test/README.md

 * `test_integration` for all integration tests
 * `test_all` for all unit and integration tests

+_Note_: make sure the CMake build system is [(re)generated](#regenerating-cmake-project-buildsystem) before trying to build the targets below.

-When run with CMake, these and other like targets each build a target-specific test executable file.
+When built with CMake, these and other similar targets each produce a target-specific test executable file.
 E.g.:

     cmake --build cmake-build-dir --target test_unit -- -j 4

-This produces an executable file with the same name in the analogous `test/` subdirectory of the build directory; e.g., `cmake-build-dir/test/test_unit`.

-This test file can then be run to actually perform a particular collection of tests:
+This produces an executable test file `cmake-build-dir/test/test_unit`, which can then be used to run the configured collection of tests:

     ./cmake-build-dir/test/test_unit